The W3C Colour Readability Guidelines Have Not Been Tested Properly – Disgraceful

 So even with a high-set bar, the problem still arises. that of CONSISTENCY.

-If brighter text and backgrounds are more easily distinguished than are darker, at least on a computer monitor, then for determining readability when calculating a relative brightnesses between background and foreground you need to apply a brightness weight to the calculated brightness values.
+relative brightnesses between background and foreground you need to apply a brightness weight to the calculated brightness values.
 See my pages Formulas for Calculating Colour Brightness and Text Readability in Colour.

 2. Readability of coloured text/background pairs is influenced by text size.
 Make the font bigger, and the readability of text improves.
 This is not covered in the W3C guidelines.
 See my page Readability of Type in Colour – Effect of Font Size.